cds-snc/ircc-rescheduler/README.md

 - `RAZZLE_AWS_SECRET_ACCESS_KEY`: Config option for [Amazon SES](https://aws.amazon.com/ses/).
 Required on startup.

 - `RAZZLE_IRCC_TEST_RECEIVING_ADDRESS`: Local and Staging requests will be sent to this email address.
 For testing put your own email address when running the app locally.
-In production, the app will use the recevingAddress in the location file.
+In production, the app will use the `receivingEmail` in the location file.

 - `RAZZLE_SENDING_ADDRESS`: Requests will be marked as sent from this email address.
 Must be [verified by SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
 Required on startup.

 - `RAZZLE_SITE_URL`: URL to be used for things such as redirects.

 - `RAZZLE_STAGE`: Used to introspect where the app is running.
-One of `production`, `staging`, or `development`.
+One of `production`, `staging`, `local`, or `ci`.

+- `RAZZLE_FLAGS`: Used for feature flags to decide whether to show or hide different interface elements.
+This is an optional flag: if it is missing, anything hidden behind a `FeatureFlag` will not be shown.

 ##### sample `.env` file